-Hypothesis 6.
-Organisational characteristics (company size, income, knowledge management project & strategy, technological intensity) has influence on the volume of emerging technologies in use.
+Hypothesis 5.
+The adoption of emerging technologies in organisations is influenced by organisational characteristics (company size, income, knowledge management project & strategy, technological intensity of products and processes).

-During of testing H6, PLS, Durbin-Watson test, and VIF have been used to investigate the potential influence of organisational characteristics to the volume of emerging technologies in use.
+During of testing H5, PLS, Durbin-Watson test, and VIF have been used to investigate the potential influence of organisational characteristics to the volume of emerging technologies in use.